about

 i-D Magazine – Lorena Lohr paints nude muses in the Arizona desert, 2023

-Flaunt Magazine – Lorena Lohr: Shooting Impermanence – Interview, 2021
+Flaunt Magazine – Lorena Lohr: Shooting Impermanence – Interview by John Paul Pryor, 2021

 AnOther Magazine – The Best Art and Photography Books to Buy This Summer, 2021